 The Citizen Advisory Committee was launched at the end of last year and is an opportunity for people across America to advise our organization directly.
 This can be on local ballot issues, political races, or simply needs of their local Fire & EMS services.

-In December, our Executive Director Nile Porter said:
+In December, our Executive Director Jane Porter said:

 ‘The Citizen Advisory Committee is our latest tool meant to incorporate the voices of our supporters and the public at large into our organizational operations.
 Through the Citizen Advisory Committee, we can advocate together.’